 Born in Naples, Letizia Gambi is an Italian singer, songwriter and actress who has a wide-ranging education.
 She has studied dancing, acting, singing, painting and musical theater.

-Letizia Gambi’s music is a combination of her Neapolitan-Italian roots with the heritage of Black American Jazz.
+Letizia Gambi’s music is Cross-cultural combination of her Neapolitan-Italian roots with the heritage of Black American Jazz.
 Her Mediterranean passion sings through Jazz's language in a contemporary, crossover, personal style.
-She lives in New York, Los Angeles, Miami and Milan.

 She lived in New York, Los Angeles and now she is based in Miami and Milan (when she is in Italy).

 Letizia began dancing lessons at age eleven, attended art school at thirteen and began showcasing her art and winning awards for her paintings when she was fourteen .
 At fifteen, she began traveling to London, in the summer, to study musical theater.
 Continuing to dance, she became a dance instructor and choreographer at a very young age, while continuing to sing and act.
 She studied acting and worked as an actress.
 Finally, because of her great love and passion for music, she auditioned for the International Jazz Academy in Milan, out of 60 people who auditioned, she was one of only seven who was accepted into the program.